ImperialCollegeLondon/ReCoDE-NavierStokesPropagator/README.md

 - Ability to distinguish and compartmentalise a multi-facet simulation algorithm into sensible simulation constructs via the implementation with Julia Structs
 - Adopting good testing methodologies, through implementation of unit and integration tests
-- Understanding of the FFTW and HDF5 library and their abstraction through the usage of utility modules in their respective source files
+- Understanding the FFTW and HDF5 libraries and their abstraction through the usage of utility modules in their respective source files

 <!-- How long should they spend reading and practising using your Code.
 Provide your best estimate -->